MerosCrypto/Meros/docs/RPC/Personal.md

 `getMeritHolderKey` replies with the nickname of the node's Merit Holder.
 The result is an int of the nickname.

-### `getParentPublicKey`
+### `getAccountKey`

-`getParentPublicKey` replies with the Parent Public Key of the node's HD Wallet, once account derivation is applied as according to BIP 44.
-The result is a string of the Parent Public Key.
+`getAccountKey` replies with the public key for the account being used from the node's HD Wallet.
+The result is a string of the public key.

 ### `getAddress`